The Pros and Cons of Shower Wall Panels vs. Ceramic Tile

 Now, I will tell you the prices of shower wall panels vary greatly.
 At the bottom – if you want cheap prices – you’ll find fiberglass and acrylic panels.
 Sure, they look plasticky (IMHO), but if you want a quick-fix, or have a property you’re looking to flip in a low-rent neighborhood, they’re perfect for you.

 If you want mid-priced wall panels (which will be slightly less costly than tile – depending on what tile you pick), decorative PVC wall panels, solid surface panels and laminate wall panels are sound choices.
+To get more input on sharp-looking shower wall panels in this mid-priced range read (or the click the image below) for the 5 Best DIY Shower Wall Panels You Can Buy Under $1,750.

 Lastly, if you’re looking for an uber-sleek all glass look you can’t get with tile but will give you the modern motif, then fork out the bucks for high gloss wall panels.
 They may be more expensive than the initial purchase price of tile (depending on what tile you choose), but they look waaaay cool, and you’ll save maintenance costs down the road.